Top 9 AI Consulting Firms in Malaysia (2026 Ranking) | Best AI Consultancy in Kuala Lumpur

 7. KPMG Malaysia — Sector-Specific AI Strategy

-KPMG Malaysia's digital consulting practice has built credible AI strategy capability, particularly in the areas of supply chain intelligence, tax automation, and workforce analytics.
+KPMG Malaysia's digital consulting practice has built credible AI strategy capability, particularly in supply chain intelligence, tax automation, and workforce analytics.
 Their sector depth in real estate, property development, and construction AI sets them apart within the Big Four for these verticals.
 Strategy engagements are well-structured but implementation delivery is typically handed to technology partners, creating a potential continuity risk for clients expecting end-to-end accountability.

 8. Silverlake Axis — Financial Technology AI

-Silverlake Axis occupies a unique niche as a financial technology platform company with emerging AI advisory services.
+Silverlake Axis occupies a unique niche as a financial technology platform company with maturing AI advisory services.
 Their deep installed base in Malaysian and regional banking cores gives them unmatched domain context for financial services AI — particularly around transaction intelligence, core banking modernisation, and digital lending decisioning.
 For banks and financial institutions already running Silverlake infrastructure, their AI services are a natural extension.
 For non-financial-services companies, Silverlake is not relevant.

 9. MDEC-Certified Boutiques — Emerging Specialists